 - (1) Growth and population projections for the affected area - a) Using GIS data and 2010 census blocks, the estimated population for the District is approximately 1,650. - b) Using the projected growth rate of 0.2 1.1 percent, the population served by the FPD could increase to 1,693 1,902 by the year 2023. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) Millville is located in Community Tract 06089012601 which qualifies as a Disadvantaged Community Tract with a MHI of \$45,536, which is 74 percent of California's reported \$61,818 MHI, thereby qualifying the area as disadvantaged. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) The District operates out of one station located at 23963 Whitmore Rd in Millville, CA 96062.
-The station is reported to be in good condition. - b) The District responds to a average of 200 calls per year and has an ISO rating of 6/6Y. - (4) Financial ability of agencies to provide services - a) The Millville FPD adopted budget for Fiscal Year 2016-17 is \$77,013 - b) Fiscal Year 2016-17 actuals shows a deficit of \$23,279. - c) The District should pursue other revenue sources to ensure that District expenses are covered. - (5) Status of and, opportunities for, shared facilities - a) The District operates in cooperation with other nearby fire agencies including CSA#1 Shasta County Fire, under informal mutual aid agreements. - (6) Accountability for community service needs, including governmental structure and operational efficiencies - a) Millville FPD holds regular Board Meetings every second Monday of the month at 7:00 p.m. at the fire hall, located at 23963 Whitmore Road in Millville. - b) The District does not have a website page.
+The station is reported to be in good condition. - b) The District responds to a average of 200 calls per year and has an ISO rating of 6/6Y. - (4) Financial ability of agencies to provide services - a) The Millville FPD adopted budget for Fiscal Year 2016-17 is \$77,013 - b) Fiscal Year 2016-17 actuals shows a deficit of \$23,279. - c) The District is encouraged to consider revenue increase opportunities as described in Section 4 of this MSR. - (5) Status of and, opportunities for, shared facilities - a) The District operates in cooperation with other nearby fire agencies including CSA#1 Shasta County Fire, under informal mutual aid agreements. - (6) Accountability for community service needs, including governmental structure and operational efficiencies - a) Millville FPD holds regular Board Meetings every second Monday of the month at 7:00 p.m. at the fire hall, located at 23963 Whitmore Road in Millville.
+To address volunteer recruitment shortages and retention, it is recommended that the district hold open houses along with semi-annual volunteer drives, use social media to increase community engagement and offer benefits as feasible. - b) The District does not have a website page.
 A website where meeting agendas and minutes are posted and available for the public would improve accountability and transparency. - (7) Any other matter related to effective or efficient service delivery. - a) It is recommended that the Millville FPD SOI be maintained.